pierre-haessig/ev-calc/README.md

 of 1260 g/kWh for the manufacturing energy, which is quite high (coal : 1000 g/kWh).

-Also, they report a wider uncertainty in the energy use than in the CO₂ emission and couldn't fit in the first versions of my calculator which propagated uncertainty since I used, like Ernst, the relation:
+Also, they report a wider uncertainty in the energy use than in the CO₂ emission and couldn’t fit in the first versions of my calculator which propagated uncertainty since I used, like Ernst, the relation:

 > CO₂ emissions = Manufacturing energy × CO₂ intensity of manufacturing energy

-Finally, I confess there is one aspect I didn't understand in IVL report: they cite several reviews concluding that manufacturing energy was “likely to be” around 1000 MJ/kWh (e.g. their “Peters (2017)” reference).
+Finally, I confess there is one aspect I didn’t understand in IVL report: they cite several reviews concluding that manufacturing energy was “likely to be” around 1000 MJ/kWh (e.g. their “Peters (2017)” reference).
 From this, I missed how they converged on their 350 – 650 MJ range.